DevExpress/XPO/Tutorials/WinForms/Classic/bind-the-data-grid-to-large-data-source.md

 * Select the **Events** tab page in the **Properties** window, right-click the `OrdersListForm.Load` event to invoke the context menu, and select the **Reset** menu item.
 * Add the `XPInstantFeedbackView` component from the toolbox.
 Change its name to **OrdersInstantFeedbackView**.
 This component is used with large data sources (see also: [Large Data Sources: Server and Instant Feedback Modes](https://docs.devexpress.com/WindowsForms/8398/controls-and-libraries/data-grid/data-binding/large-data-sources-server-and-instant-feedback-modes)).
 * Rebuild the project and set the `OrdersInstantFeedbackView.ObjectType` property to **DxSample.DataAccess.Order**.
-* Select the **Properties** property and click the ellipsis button to add these properties:
+* Select the **Properties** property and click the ellipsis button to add the following properties:
     * Name = Oid, Property = [Oid]
     * Name = Product Name, Property = [ProductName]
     * Name = Order Date, Property = [OrderDate]